Last Updated on

 - Picture hats often heavily decorated with flowers, fruit, feathers and tulle;

-- Straw sailor hats with black velvet bands;
+- Straw sailor hats with black velvet bands – also popular for sportswear;

-- When riding in the open motor cars (and without a windscreen) of the day, ladies would use a wide chiffon veil about three to six feet in length to drape around their hat and tie under the chin.
+- When riding in the open motor cars of the day, ladies would use a wide chiffon veil about three to six feet in length to drape around their hat and tie under the chin to keep it secure.

-- There were also silk bonnets called “automobile bonnets”, especially designed for ventures in the car (worn with goggles to keep the dust from one’s eyes).
+- Automobile bonnets were silk hats especially designed for adventures in the car.
+They were worn with goggles to keep the dust from one’s eyes.

 Braids were a popular element for both women and girls.
 Switches could be used to add a braid into a hairstyle.